 The amount of depth in Fitting Words was just really impressive to me.
 I feel like my son is going to grow as a thinker, a writer, and a speaker through using this program, and the skills he learns are going to benefit him in his college courses.
 I definitely think this is a great program for any high school student.
 To learn more, connect with Roman Roads Media here:

-To see what other members of the crew thought of this product, click here:
+To see what other members of the crew thought of this program and the others we got to check out, click here: